-Avoid giving your entire presentation again in your summary.
+It must be remembered to avoid giving your entire presentation again in your summary.
 This is simply a quick review of what has been said.
-Reiterate your main points and refresh everyone’s memory.
+In general, reiterate your main points and refresh everyone’s memory.
 You don’t want to lose your audience’s attention.

 18. CLOSE WITH A CALL TO ACTION.

-The purpose of a presentation is to get your audience to take action.
-What action do you want your audience to take?
+A presentation aims to get your audience to take action. in conclusion, convey the action you want your audience to take.
 You might want your audience to accept your point of view.
 You might want them to recycle, vote in your favor, or volunteer in the community.
 Whatever it is, ask your audience to take some action.
 After completing your presentation, never open the display again.
 We encourage opening a quick Q & A session.